Kinto/kinto/docs/api/1.x/accounts.rst

 When the built-in plugin ``kinto.plugins.accounts`` is enabled in configuration, it becomes possible to manage accounts via a new resource ``/accounts``.

+Via this endpoint, users can sign-up, modify their password or delete their account.
+Administrators configured in settings can manage users accounts.

 .. important::

     This plugin is **highly experimental**